skglad/SI507-HW6/README.md

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

-There are gray boxes because the style of the <p> tag is assigned a background color of b3b3b3 on line 37.
+There are gray boxes because the style of the <p> tag is assigned a background color of #b3b3b3 on line 37.
 You could change the "#b3b3b3" to a different color.
 You could edit it in CSS and javascript.
 I changed the "#b3b3b3" code to "#4286f4" to change it to a shade of blue.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

-I added a function called copyFunction2 and invoked that function on the list item "McGill University", and set it to display "O Canada" when McGill University if highlighted.
+I added a function called copyFunction2 and invoked that function on the list item "McGill University", and set the function to display "O Canada" when McGill University if highlighted.
 This function is very similar to the function copyFunction that was set for the "University of Michigan" so I was able to base my code on that code.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**